All Episodes

 We were told a landlord let them in, and the FBI had cleared the scene.

-After two days, you clear a crime scene, and we're still hearing reports of the mother was deeply involved, and the mother had all kinds of terrorist stuff they're finding in her house or wherever she were room where she was living or whatever.
+After two days, you clear a crime scene, and we're still hearing reports of the mother was deeply involved, and the mother had all kinds of terrorist stuff they're finding in her house or wherever she or room where she was living or whatever.

 I mean, the evidence is now being piled on.